fsaresh/fsaresh.github.io/content/posts/tech-and-tools/email-privacy-masking/index.md

 On top of that, I can switch where that forwards to, between either my Gmail or my Proton Mail accounts!

 ## How Did You Do That?
-[SimpleLogin](https://simplelogin.io/pricing/) is included with the premium offerings of Proton Pass, but is also available as a separate service for $30 a year for the premium service.
+[SimpleLogin](https://simplelogin.io/pricing/) is included with the premium offerings of Proton Pass and Proton Mail, but is also available as a separate service for $30 a year for the premium service.
 They also have a free version, but I think it doesn't offer enough to be worth it, funny enough.
 Only 10 aliases routing to 1 mailbox, rather than unlimited aliases to unlimited mailboxes with custom domains and partial catch-all addressing (that's a little in the weeds, don't worry about it -- or maybe email me?).

 [Firefox Relay](https://relay.firefox.com/) does something similar, and there's even a password manager that combines password and email safety: Proton Pass!
 I personally prefer Proton Pass to other password managers and email maskers (it's easy to find comparisons with searches around password managers, [example result](https://www.tomsguide.com/us/best-password-managers,review-3785.html)).